glycerine/tmframe/README.md

 +-------------------------------------------------------
 ~~~

-There are also two special payload types that are not UDE based.
+There are also three special payload types that are not UDE based.
-They handle the common case of attaching one or two
+They handle the common need to attach one or two
 64-bit values to a timestamp.

 d) primary word + one int64